cornelisdemooij/MKLBinarySolve/README.md

 # MKLBinarySolve
-A program that solve a linear system of equations when provided with an A matrix and b vector in sparse binary format.
+A program that solves a linear system of equations using Intel MKL when provided with an A matrix and b vector in sparse binary format.